sisihagen/website/content/en/blog/2019/07/the-national.md

 title: "The National"
 date: 2019-07-27
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "Nationalism rises once again in the forest.
 Where nations are in the foreground, fascism, violence and war are not far away."
-draft: false
 lang: en
 cover: "society"
 ---